 - Hero Exit Stage Left: An inversion of the normal trope.
 After the curse is broken, Imperious and Mouse try to exit quietly without being seen.
 Navarre doesn't let them.

 - Hell-Bent for Leather: Navarre.
-Nearly every seen with him in human form, his leather crackles loudly.
+Nearly every scene with him in human form, his leather crackles loudly.

 - Heterosexual Life-Partners: Philippe and Imperius become a pair.